TBS Detailed History

 Rabbi Perlman has worked closely with both the professional and lay leadership to revise the Temple’s Bar and Bat Mitzvah program and the post Bar/Bat Mitzvah program for youth, to redesign the sanctuary, to complete a strategic planning process, to bring a Youth Educator to the professional staff, and to help the congregation focus on becoming an even more caring community.
 Shabbat morning torah study programs draw large crowds of adults and students.

 As the Temple embarked on its Jubilee Year, it undertook still another building renovation in October, 2004.
 Richard Luskin came back to co-chair another Building Committee, with Roger Ambuter.
 The renovations to the sanctuary and lower level were completed in 2005, ensuring that the Temple will thrive in the 21st century.

-Perhaps the best testimony to the success of Temple Beth Shalom is that about 50 families are now second generation members.
-In 2007 Jonathan Kappel became the Temple’s first second generation president.
+Perhaps the best testimony to the success of Temple Beth Shalom is that more than 50 families are now second generation members.
+In 2007 Jonathan Kappel became the Temple's first second generation president.
+Since then, David Grebber (2009) and Michael Bailit (2012-14) also became second generation presidents.
+Jeff Shapiro followed in 2018.
 These members grew up in the Temple, and now they have joined with their own families to continue to pass the legacy of Judaism from generation to generation at Temple Beth Shalom.